neilrs123/COVID-19-Hotspot-Districts/README.md

 # COVID-19-Hotspot-Districts
 Course Project for CS685: Data Mining

+Refer to pdf file assign1_3.pdf to understand the tasks performed here.

 In order to run the entire script, run the coomand "bash assign1.sh" command from terminal.

 # Q1_Asgn1.ipynb